More information on traffic law and driving offences:

 - Are you charged with Careless Driving?
 Dangerous Driving?
 Or Reckless Driving?

-- What happens when you are charged with offences of these nature?
+- What happens when you are charged with offences of this nature?
 Are they more serious than speeding?
 How are they so different?

 You should take this opportunity to contact a criminal defence lawyer immediately.
 No one should participate in a video recorded interview without knowing the full repercussions of their admissions or omissions.